USO AccessAbility Series

 - Launch Date: December 3, 2025.

 There is no fee for the Pre-Assessment.
-If the school chooses to register for the test, the applicable fees due from schools are based on the number of participating students:
+If the school chooses to register for the test, the applicable fees due from schools are based on the number of participating students, per test:

 - 1–10 students: ₹500